 where $k$ denotes the total number of events and $\lambda_{uv}^*(t)$ takes on the form in \eqref{eq:lsh_lambda}.
 We simplify the log-likelihood and improve the efficiency of the estimation by deriving a recursive form as in \cite{ozaki1979maximum}.
 More details and the full log-likelihood derivation for our LSH model are provided in Appendix \ref{sec:appendix_ll}, resulting in the simplified expression in \eqref{eq:5}.

 Latent space models typically assume that the probability of forming an edge between two nodes is inversely proportional to the distances between the node positions in the latent space.
 Thus, the observation of an edge between two nodes typically pulls them closer together in the latent space.
 The presence of the slope parameter $\theta_1$ in the baseline rate $\mu_{uv}$ for our LSH model \eqref{eq:baseline} allows us to either pull node pairs with events closer together by constraining $\theta_1 > 0$ or push them further apart by constraining $\theta_1 < 0$.
 Or, we could leave $\theta_1$ unconstrained---we find that this usually results in the estimate $\hat{\theta}_1 > 0$.
-We use the L-BFGS-B algorithm \citep{byrd1995limited} to minimize the negative log-likelihood (NLL).
-The gradients of the log-likelihood can be carried out using the Autograd package \citep{maclaurin2015autograd} for automatic differentiation of standard Python functions.